$k$-type Chaos for Induced Group Actions on Hyperspaces: Main Results

 \section{Main Results}

-In this section, we establish the fundamental relationships between the dynamical properties of the group action $(X, \Gamma)$ and its induced action $(\SubX, \GammaHat)$.
-Many of these results are generalizations of theorems from $\mathbb{Z}$-actions, carefully adapted to the group actions.
+In this section, we establish fundamental relationships between the $k$-type dynamical properties of a $\mathbb{Z}^d$-action $(X,T)$ and those of its induced action $(\SubX,\hat{T})$.
+Many of the results presented here are adaptations of known theorems for $\mathbb{Z}$-actions, suitably modified to account for the directional nature of $\mathbb{Z}^d$-actions.